johannschopplich/kirby-headless/README.md

 # Compatibility

-The current version of Kirby Headless is compatible with Kirby 5 and later.
-If you are using an older version of Kirby, please use the [v4 release](https://github.com/johannschopplich/kirby-headless/releases).
+The current version of Kirby Headless is compatible with Kirby 4 and 5.

 ## Installation